paparazzi/paparazzi/doc/sphinx/source/user_guide/gcs_graphics.rst

 Sectors are defined in the flight plan with waypoints, and are embedded in the aircraft.
 The aircraft can react to it even if telemetry is down.
 It is advised to keep the number of waypoints low, so this limits the sector "resolution".

 Shapes, on the other hand, are simply drawn in the GCS.
-This mean that the aircraft has no knowledge of their existance, so it can't react to them by itself.
+It means that the aircraft has no knowledge of their existence, so it can't react to them by itself.
 Being purely on the ground station also means that the number of waypoints can be much higher, allowing to draw e.g. detailled curved zones.

 .. image:: complex_shape.png